peteroupc/peteroupc.github.io/randomgendoc.md

      |      succ: Number of successes.
      |      failures: Contains probabilities for each kind of failure.
      |      The sum of probabilities must be less than 1.
-     |      Returns: A list containing a random number
+     |      Returns: A list containing a random variate
      |      of failures of each kind of failure.
      |
      |  negativebinomial(self, successes, p)
      |
      |  negativebinomialint(self, successes, px, py)
-     |      Generates a negative binomial random number, defined
+     |      Generates a negative binomial random variate, defined
      |      here as the number of failures before 'successes' many
      |      successful trials, where the probability of success in
      |      each trial is px/py.